ansible-collections/ibm_zos_core/docs/source/roles/job_status.rst

 Synopsis
 --------
-- The **IBM z/ibm_zos_core collection** provides an Ansible role, referred to as **job_status**, to query a particular job with a given job_id and parse the response to return as a msg the job status and if the job is currently running or not.
+- The **IBM z/OS core collection** provides an Ansible role, referred to as **job_status**, to query a particular job with a given job_id and parse the response to return as a msg the job status and if the job is currently running or not.